corsairmarks/organic_zealots/mod/README.md

     * Ensure that the Marauder rejection event `marauder.19` for homicidal empires can handle Civic: Organic Zealots (unused by this mod, but just in case)
     * Add a fallback homicidal option for both the above events
     * [Machine Deassimilation](https://steamcommunity.com/sharedfiles/filedetails/?id=2553812372) was not allowed after an empire gained access different form of assimilation - thanks [wagnerleung0079](https://steamcommunity.com/profiles/76561198261183621)
+* 1.3.3 Ensure that Organic Zealots have can declare Total War on normal End Threat targets (Awakened Empires, other homicidal empires)

 ## Source Code